AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-clientaddressfilter.md

 Client IP address filter.
 Allows specification of one or more IP addresses or address ranges.

-When specified, requests to this image catalog that originate from a client at an unlisted IP address will be rejected. `localhost` is always implicitly part of the `ClientAddressFilter` definition, even if not explicitly specified.
+When specified, requests to this image catalog that originate from a client at an unlisted IP address is rejected. `localhost` is always implicitly part of the `ClientAddressFilter` definition, even if not explicitly specified.
 Requests originating from `localhost` are never rejected, regardless of the `ClientAddressFilter` specification.

 ## Properties {#section-21a2992f108d42fb8660c0d65aa61e13}